km127pl/minerscompanion/README.md

 To use Miner's Companion, you must have Minecraft Forge installed.
 Once you have Forge installed, simply download the mod and place it in your mods folder.

+The full installation guide can be found in the [wiki section](https://github.com/km127pl/minerscompanion/wiki).

 ## Download

 Download Miner's Companion [here, on modrinth](https://modrinth.com/mod/minerscompanion).